123gra/forage-midas/README.md

 TASK 1 completed!!
 </b>

 With the completion of task 1, I learned how dependencies are injected in the pom.xml files of a java application using Maven.
+Also how application.yml is used for calling general.kafka-topic for several function value call.